At a Glance

 Download the 4 Steps PDF

 During each step, you’ll probably think back and revise your previous plans.
 You can also think ahead to the next step.
-The idea is to start with the end in mind so you can help your students maximize their learning throughout the experience.
+The most important thing is to start with the end in mind so you can help your students maximize their learning throughout the experience.

 Tip: Before you start designing your AI-resilient learning experience, spend some time experimenting with generative AI tools.
-As you explore each tool, think about how your students could use it to facilitate, augment, or bypass learning opportunities.
+Think about how your students could use each tool to facilitate, augment, or bypass learning opportunities.

 The AI-Resilient Learning Experience Design Toolkit